 GoPro has launched its latest action camera family, and for 2022, there are two in the line-up – the GoPro Hero 11 Black and Hero 11 Black Mini.
 The cameras both sport the same 10-bit sensor which is the real headline feature here, with its 8:7 aspect ratio and 27MP resolution – so from one take, you can crop 9:16 clips for TikTok, 1:1 clips for Instagram, and 16:9 clips for YouTube without losing a ton of detail.

-The GoPro Hero 11 Black live launch (opens in new tab) showed us a near-identical design to last year's excellent Hero 10 Black (opens in new tab), while the Hero 11 Black Mini is a sort-of follow-up to the Hero 10 Black Bones (opens in new tab) – just with less of a focus on drones.
-They also feature GoPro's Enduro battery technology (opens in new tab) in the box and a simplified software experience.
+The GoPro Hero 11 Black live launch showed us a near-identical design to last year's excellent Hero 10 Black, while the GoPro Hero 11 Black Mini is a sort-of follow-up to the Hero 10 Black Bones – just with less of a focus on drones.
+They also feature GoPro's Enduro battery technology in the box and a simplified software experience.

 The key differences between the two cameras are screens and mounts.
 The Hero 11 Black mini ditches both the front and rear screen, and its Enduro battery is built-in.
 It isn't all compromise for the mini, though – there's an extra set of mounting legs around the back of the camera.

 Focusing on the Hero 11 Black family's new sensor, and its 1/1.9-inch size is matched with 27MP resolution – higher than its 23MP predecessor.
 GoPro promises superior stabilization and a new HyperView digital lens, for an even more immersive perspective than past GoPros offered.
 It's also the first action camera to feature 10-bit color, and can capture video at up to 5.3K 60fps.